 Major depressive disorder is what people typically think of as depression.
 Fundamentally, depression is characterized by at least two weeks of a depressed mood, a loss of pleasure from formerly enjoyable activities (anhedonia), or both.
 A depressed mood sometimes shows up as irritability, intense frustration, and outbursts of anger.
 This is especially noted in children and teenagers.

-For a therapist coming from an REBT perspective, the idea is to understand what the patient is assessing so negatively.
-Doing so allows the client to uncover the irrational beliefs that are supporting or leading to that judgment.
-For example, many people may become depressed from the loss of a significant relationship, such as a romantic partner.
-Heartbroken people may have rather intense thoughts of blame, such as “I’m such an idiot,” “Why can’t I ever get it right,” etc. These beliefs come from irrational core beliefs of being “unloveable” or underserving of affection.
+For REBT therapists, the idea is to understand what their patient is assessing so negatively.
+Doing so allows the client to uncover the irrational beliefs supporting or leading to that judgment.
+For example, many people may become depressed from losing a significant relationship, such as a romantic partner.
+Heartbroken people may have rather intense thoughts of blame, such as, “I’m such an idiot,” “Why can’t I ever get it right,” etc. These beliefs come from irrational core beliefs of being “unloveable” or underserving of affection.

 Below are steps used by REBT therapists for treating major depressive disorder:

-- Verbalizing beliefs: A REBT therapist will first ask a client to verbalize negative beliefs.
-Next, they will begin the work of disputation and getting a series of rebuttals ready at hand for these feelings.
-The client will examine each of these beliefs as the therapist offers realistic assessments of how accurate they are.
-As they get acclimated to the process, the patient is likely to accept some of the rational replacements.
+- Verbalizing beliefs: A REBT therapist will first ask the client to verbalize negative beliefs.
+Next, they will begin the work of disputation and getting a series of rebuttals ready for these feelings.
+The client will examine these beliefs while the therapist offers realistic assessments of their accuracy.
+The patient is likely to accept some of the rational replacements as they get acclimated to the process.

-- Reality testing: As the REBT process moves forward, a therapist may also invite the patient to do some reality testing.
+- Reality testing: A therapist may also invite the patient to do reality testing as the REBT process progresses.
 The client goes out into the world and tries embracing healthier beliefs to take note of the results.
-Other cognitive interventions, such as referenting and coping statements, usually dovetail very well with this part of the process.
+Other cognitive interventions, such as referenting and coping statements, usually dovetail with reality testing.

-- Building a client-therapist relationship: After a few sessions, the client may start to feel some relief.
+- Building a client-therapist relationship: The client may feel some relief after a few sessions of REBT.
 The results will be much more stable if the client-therapist relationship is built with emotive tools such as unconditional positive regard, humor, and forceful coping statements for really tough days.

-- Individual work: As REBT sessions continue, the client is encouraged to practice on their own for a few weeks.
+- Individual work: As REBT sessions continue, the client is encouraged to practice for a few weeks.
 If the patient and therapist agree progress is happening, it would be prudent to suggest some in vivo work to help solidify early gains.

-- Lessening sessions: As the client begins to think more clearly and replace maladaptive beliefs, their self-regard increases.
-This cascades into you gaining the courage to rationally believe that you can have wonderful future connections with people.
-If after twelve weeks, the client and therapist are satisfied with the client’s ability to maintain improvements, the therapist may decrease sessions or move to another issue.
+- Lessening sessions: Self-regard increases as the client begins to think clearly and replace maladaptive beliefs.
+This cascades into rationally believing that future connections are possible.
+The therapist may decrease sessions or move to another issue if the client and therapist are satisfied with the client’s ability to maintain improvements.

 REBT For BPD

 REBT for borderline personality disorder (BPD) should start with neutral, accurate descriptions of reality.
-While depression and other mood disorders are painful and debilitating, they tend to respond to treatment more rapidly than personality disorders.
-In fact, while the basic formula for treating BPD would be fairly similar to the treatment of depression, the same timeline would not apply.
+While depression and other mood disorders are painful and debilitating, they often respond to treatment more rapidly than personality disorders.
+While the basic formula for treating BPD would be similar to depression, the exact timeline would not apply.

 Personality disorders are lifelong conditions.
-The goal of REBT is not complete elimination of the disorder, but significant improvement and management of symptoms.
-This is done by the development and repeated reinforcement of skills needed to maintain the gains brought by therapy.
+The goal of REBT is not complete elimination of the disorder but significant improvement and management of symptoms through the development and repeated reinforcement of skills.
 There will be flare-ups, but REBT can leave you well-prepared to deal with them.

 Is REBT Effective for Anger Management?